Did AI get more negative recently?: Related work

 Beyond classification, \citet{CanWeAutomate} use NLP models to automatically generate reviews for scientific papers.
-To do so, they compile a dataset of scientific articles and reviews from OpenReview\footnote{\url{https://openreview.net/}} and NeurIPS Proceedings\footnote{\url{https://papers.neurips.cc/}}.
-They conclude that their review generation model is not good enough to fully automate the reviewing process, but could still make the reviewer's job more effective. \citet{ReviewRobot} create automatic reviews for papers from OpenReview, NeurIPS, and the PeerRead dataset \citep{PeerRead} by defining multiple knowledge graphs, one extracted from the paper, one from the papers the paper cites, and one for background knowledge. \citet{SciBERT} train a language model (extending BERT) on a large multi-domain corpus of scientific publications.
+They conclude that their review generation model is not good enough to fully automate the reviewing process, but could still make the reviewer's job more effective. \citet{ReviewRobot} create automatic reviews for papers by defining multiple knowledge graphs, one extracted from the paper, one from the papers the paper cites, and one for background knowledge. \citet{SciBERT} train a language model (SciBERT; extending BERT) on a large multi-domain corpus of scientific publications.